Princess Theodora of Greece and Denmark (born 1983): Personal life

 On 16 November 2018, it was announced that Princess Theodora was engaged to American attorney Matthew Jeremiah Kumar.
 The wedding was due to take place in Spetses in May 2020, but was postponed due to the coronavirus pandemic.
 The wedding was postponed a second time, in 2023, following the death of her father.

 On 28 September 2024, Theodora married Kumar in a Greek Orthodox ceremony officiated by Metropolitan Dorotheos II of Syros at the Metropolitan Cathedral of Athens.
 Guests included 250 friends and relatives, including members of European royal families, such as the bride's aunt, Queen Sofia of Spain, and Infanta Cristina of Spain, Infanta Elena of Spain, Princess Alexandra of Sayn-Wittgenstein-Berleburg, Count Michael Ahlefeldt-Laurvig-Bille, Princess Benedikte of Denmark, Crown Prince Alexander of Yugoslavia, Crown Princess Katherine of Serbia, and Prince Christian of Hanover.
 Two of her brothers, Crown Prince Pavlos and Prince Philippos, and her nephew Prince Achileas-Andreas, served as groomsmen.
 Her nieces, Princess Maria-Olympia and Arrietta Morales y de Grecia, served as bridesmaids.
 For the ceremony, Theodora wore a custom gown by Celia Kritharioti, an Irish lace veil that once belonged to her great-grandmother Princess Margaret of Connaught, and a Cartier diamond tiara that was given to Princess Margaret of Connaught by Abbas II of Egypt.
 The veil and tiara have been worn by all of Queen Ingrid of Denmark's female descendants.

-Οn 20 December 2024, Theodora, along with the other members of the former royal family acquired Greek citizenship, under the surname Theodora de Grèce.
+Οn 20 December 2024, Theodora, along with the other members of the former royal family acquired Greek citizenship, under the name Theodora de Grèce.
 The family was deprived of citizenship in 1994 when the former King Constantine refused to acquire a surname, as required by law for all Greek citizens.